PhotonVision/photonvision-docs/source/docs/programming/photonlib/labview/installing.rst

 Removal
 -------
 To uninstall, open NI Package Manager.
 Select the Installed tab.
-Find and highlight JAS_Junk_FRC_TrajLib.
+Find and highlight PhotonVisionLib.
 Then click the REMOVE button.
 The uninstall should start.
 It should take 5 minutes or less.